AlexShem/mathmodels_and_diff_equations_23-24/README.md

     - Plotting and interpreting the $C$ and $L^2$​ norms of the difference between numerical and true solutions.
 - **Hands-On MATLAB Coding Session**:
     - Analysis of solution accuracy against the true solution for various grid sizes.

+## Seminar 201: _Numerical Solutions to the Rod Equation_

+January 18th, 2024

+- Investigation of numerical solutions for the rod equation using Crank-Nicolson and compact schemes.
+- Implementation and analysis of the Crank-Nicolson and "5-5-5" compact schemes in MATLAB to solve the rod equation.
+- Periodic boundary conditions for the rod equation.
+- Comparison of reference solutions with the obtained numerical solutions to evaluate accuracy and stability.
+- Error analysis through calculating error norms at the final time moment for different spatial points using the implemented numerical schemes.
+-